 The $11 million construction budget didn’t have much wiggle room.
 Designed to be as unobtrusive as possible, the facility was tiny – only 810 square feet! – and enclosed entirely in glass.
 The all-glass facade and interior program resulted in a layered approach to resolve the stringent security requirements.
 The design was short on space, schedule, and budget, compounding the complexity and requiring careful coordination among all disciplines, so our large, one-stop-shop team offered immense value.

-The facility’s purpose is to screen visitors before they go inside, and our design had to mitigate man-made security threats from the outside.
+The facility’s purpose is to screen visitors before they go inside, and our design had to mitigate human-caused security threats from the outside.
 We worked with the U.S. Park Police to identify security threats and how they could be mitigated within the limited footprint.
 Using MAZ, our own proprietary computational fluid dynamics software, we conducted high-fidelity blast analysis to model blast wave propagation in and around the New Visitor Facility.
 Our significant experience in solving these types of problems was key to achieving an architecturally pleasing solution without compromising on security.